-This master class will introduce the main ideas underlying model-based clustering and classification, with an emphasis on mixture models, likelihood-based inference with the EM algorithm, and probabilistic interpretation of clusters and classes.
+This half-day master class will introduce the main ideas underlying model-based clustering and classification, with an emphasis on mixture models, likelihood-based inference with the EM algorithm, and probabilistic interpretation of clusters and classes.

 The organization of this master class was possible thanks to the PHC Ulysses grant INTEGRATE.